Learn More About Gary Garfield

 Reset the Focus

 In 2010, Gary was promoted from being the General Counsel and Chief Compliance Officer to the CEO of Bridgestone Americas, a global company with over 55,000 employees operating on five continents.
 The old-line manufacturing company he was appointed to lead had been significantly underperforming for many years.
 During his tenure, Gary reset the focus of the organization, transformed the company culture, drove innovation and collaboration, and broke down silos.
-The company pulled out of its marketplace rut, and under Gary’s leadership, the company had record profits each year, growing profits by more than fivefold, and outperforming the S&P 500 over that period.
+The company pulled out of its marketplace rut, and under Gary’s leadership, had record profits each year, growing profits by more than fivefold, and outperforming the S&P 500 over that period.

 Authentic, Honest, and Straightforward